UtahRETC/JavaProgrammer1Class2017/classes/class_01/class_01_slides.md

 # Reading these slides: code

 Below is an example of how code is represented in these slides.
 Notice the gray background color.
-When you see code in slides, it will usually mean that you should write it in your text editor.
+Let's practice writing this code in your text editor.

 <br>